 Fellow for Medicine and Public Christianity

-He is Clinical Professor with the Division of Cardiology at the University of Alberta, staff cardiologist at the C.K.
-Hui Heart Centre, and an executive member of the Christian Medical/Dental Society.
+Dr. Ted Fenske is Clinical Professor with the Division of Cardiology at the University of Alberta, staff cardiologist at the C.K.
+Hui Heart Centre, and an Elder at the Fellowship Baptist Church in Edmonton.

 Ambassador Dennis J. Ignatius